gkaguirrelab/mriLDOGAnalysis/README.md

     "antsApplyTransforms -d 3 -r |TEMPLATE| -i |ZSTAT_MAP| -t |XXX1Warp.nii.gz| -t |XXX0GenericAffine.mat| -o |out.nii.gz| -v 1"

-9 - Generating surface maps: In vivo deformed z-stats can be overlaid with the mgz converted ex-vivo atlas (lives in Woofsurfer/mri/orig/001.mgz) or with original and inflated surface images by using Freesurfer's freeview or tksurfer.
-Both of these methods can accept another registration matrix to do registrations right before visualizing data, which we prepared by linearly registering the invivo template to exvivo, as an input that will transform maps one more time to freesurface space. register.dat transformation matrix which lives in the Atlas/intoex/ folder can be selected as a transformation matrix during visualizations.
+9 - Generating surface maps: Activations in the invivo space are mapped onto the surface brain using a registration matrix created by an in-vivo to ex-vivo registration.

 Note: In-vivo to ex-vivo atlas transformation was performed by FSL's linear transfromation (FLIRT) with 12 DOF.
-Then, the transformation matrix created by FLIRT was converted to freesurfer .dat format by tkregister2 command so that it can be used for visualization:
+Then, the transformation matrix created by FLIRT was converted to freesurfer .dat format by tkregister2 command so that it can be used for mapping:

     "tkregister2 --mov invivoTemplate.nii.gz --fsl intoex.mat --targ SurfaceTemplate/Woofsurfer/mri/orig/001.mgz --noedit --reg register.dat"